 Headed to Everest, taking the kitchen sink somewhere, or just want to see what it's like to carry the Land Rover of backpacks?
-Then these are the packs you are looking for.
+Then these are the packs you are looking to rent.
 These are huge packs, capable of carrying 60 pounds and up with minimal strain.
 That's little strain on the pack; but it is a lot of weight for an average-sized backpacker to bear regardless of the relative comfort of the pack.
-The specific packs we offer are the Gregory Denali Pro and the Deuter Air Contact Pro.
+The specific packs we offer for rent are the Gregory Denali Pro and the Deuter Air Contact Pro.
 Both are well-respected, high-end packs that will make you the envy of mere mortals.
 The capacity ratings are about 105 liters for the Denali; about 85 for the Deuter.
 Both are pushing 7 pounds.
 If you have a preference of a model, you can specify in the Comments Box of the shopping cart; otherwise we send what we have available.
 You won't be disappointed either way, however, thinner guys and most women would find these packs too big.

 These packs have a lot of comfortable padding, and lots of bells and whistles commensurate with their cost.
 The Denali cost north of $500 at retail for example.
 For fewer frills, lighter weight, and less cost, also consider renting a standard high-capacity pack instead.
 And sometimes, a regular backpack isn't what you need, and other times you might need a pack for your pack - like when traveling airlines or want to get everything into one carry bag.
 For those times, we rent a heavy duty canvas duffle bag - that might be your perfect solution.

 Learn more about backpacks, including the pros and cons of externals vs internals; info on fitting; how to load up with your gear and how to select the best pack for you.
 We also have a series of videos about backpacks.
-Or just give us a call at 480-348-8917 to ask any questions about the best backpack for your needs.
+Or just give us a call at 480-348-8917 to ask any questions about the best backpack to rent for your needs.

 Note - this item has a high volume-to-weight ratio - that is, it may be light, but it eats up a lot of box space.
-Shipments including this item often require a bigger box and is subject to a rate surcharge by UPS, so the effective shipping weight calculated at checkout is higher than the actual weight.
+Shipments including this item often require a bigger box and is subject to a rate surcharge by UPS, so the effective shipping weight calculated at checkout for your rental is higher than the actual weight.